 The first time I heard it, my 21st century therapist alarm bells went off: “Oh no- this woman doesn’t feel she has a choice about her body; this is a marriage with a power imbalance.”
 Yet, as I got to know Miriam and her husband, and many other lovely couples like them, I learned that this is not specifically an issue of power, as much as a cultural construct.
 She, and many other women like her, feel compelled toward sexual activity not due to an overbearing husband, but because of a culturally acquired, even indoctrinated, belief system.

 Now, there are probably some men out there who would be perfectly content, even happy, to have a submissive, obedient wife available at their beck and call, regardless of how or what she is feeling, who gives over her body, feels nothing, and checks out emotionally.
 But I believe that the majority of good, healthy men want more than a warm, compliant body at night.
 They want to feel connection.
 They want to feel desired.
 They don't want to be or feel like an obligation.
 They want to feel they are not just doing a physical act to someone, but that they are interacting, relating emotionally, and providing a partner with mutual pleasure and passion.
 It’s part of the difference between “having sex” and “making love”.
-While there is a crude stereotype out there than men are only after one thing however they can get it, in my professional experience, most good men are more sophisticated, and they want more and better than that.
+While there is a crude stereotype out there that men are only after one thing however they can get it, in my professional experience, most good men are far more sophisticated, and they want more and better than that.
 They want mutuality, reciprocity, and authenticity.
 They are much happier when there is two-way emotional involvement, when there is pleasure on both ends, and when they feel their wives are engaged in the play, emotionally, mentally, physically, and happily.